There’s a wheelchair sitting in my yard.

 Don’t look away.
 Don’t run.
 Be honest.
 Be open.
 And instead of making excuses as to why you can’t, declare to the universe with your strongest, most steady voice, why you can.

 And then watch this video below.
-Because if Terra McGraw can make eating a Whole Food Plant Based diet work, trust me, so can you.
+Because if Terra McGraw can make eating a Whole Food Plant Based diet work, then trust me, so can you.
 This will be especially useful if you travel a lot, like she does.

 Did I tell you!?
 You got this – and I’m right here with you.